Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="availability-what-are-the-alerts-triggering-criteria"></a>
 ### What are the alerts triggering criteria?

-Below two tables show different criteria for different alert types and different severities that appliy for any extension, blade and part load in Azure Portal.
+Below two tables show different criteria for different alert types and different severities that apply for any extension, blade, and part load in Azure Portal.
+The numbers are for per Portal domain name and safe deployment stage.

 <a name="availability-what-are-the-alerts-triggering-criteria-sev3"></a>
 #### Sev3: